uptonking/note4yaoo/lib-notebook-observablehq-docs.md

 - ref
   - [Observable: The User Manual](https://observablehq.com/@observablehq/user-manual)
 # A Taste of Observable
 - A notebook is made up of a series of cells, and each cell is defined by its JavaScript source code.
-- Let’s make that forecast easier to read by taking the next few days of weather and turning it into a table
 - This reactivity is the heart of what makes Observable notebooks a special environment for exploration.
   - Whenever you change anything, or anything changes by itself, the rest of the notebook instantly updates to reflect the latest information.
   - In technical terms, this is called reactive, or dataflow programming.
   - But in practical terms, it means that your notebooks never get stuck in a broken state, and that you never have to refresh the page.
   - Reactivity gives you immediate feedback when you are exploring your data, sketching ideas in code, and collaborating with others.
 - Observable makes it particularly easy to repurpose and remix other peoples’ D3 visualizations.
-  - Since the external notebook also happens to also render data in the Weather.gov forecast format, that’s not going to be too hard.

 # [Why Observable?](https://observablehq.com/@observablehq/why-observable/2)
 - Observable was born out of many years of creation in the world of data visualization and understanding developer productivity.
+- You can explore data and create.
   - The notebook is a running environment with no compiling required.
   - Rather than track dependencies in your head, Observable re-evaluates cells whenever things change, like a spreadsheet.
-- Observable offers thousands of visualizations to start from: charts with D3 and Vega-Lite, maps, art, and other components.
+- Observable offers thousands of visualizations to start from
+  - charts with D3 and Vega-Lite, maps, art, and other components.
 - You can share and collaborate with others
 # [How Observable Runs](https://observablehq.com/@observablehq/how-observable-runs)
 - If you’ve used other interactive notebooks before, you’re probably accustomed to code running from top to bottom.
   - The first cell runs first, the second cell runs second and can reference values defined in the first cell, and so on down the page.
 - Observable is different: it functions like a spreadsheet, where cells (like formulas) run **automatically** whenever their referenced values change.